-This Management's Discussion & Analysis ("MD&A") of New Tech Lithium Corp. (formerly American Potash Corp.) ("New Tech" or the "Company") has been prepared by management and should be read in conjunction with the Company's condensed consolidated interim financial statements for the six months ended January 31, 2018 and the audited consolidated financial statements and accompanying notes for the year ended July 31, 2017 and, together with this MD&A, are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to future performance.
-The financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and include the operating results of the Company.
+This Management's Discussion & Analysis ("MD&A") of New Tech Lithium Corp. (formerly American Potash Corp.) ("New Tech" or the "Company") has been prepared by management and should be read in conjunction with the Company's audited consolidated financial statements for the years ended July 31, 2018 and 2017.
+The audited consolidated financial statements, together with this MD&A, are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to future performance.
+The audited consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and include the operating results of the Company.